procrob/retalis/README.md

-Retalis will be released in December, 2014.
+Retalis will be released by December 15th, 2014.

+See a description of Retalis on the http://robolab.gforge.uni.lu/pages/research.html
 =======